Aurora Colorado: Search Near You, How to Pay, Licensing, Local Resources, and Questions to Ask

 Considerations when looking for care in Aurora

 The hottest month of the year in Aurora is July, with an average high of 88°F and low of 61°F. The coldest month, February, has days with highs of 44°F and lows of 21°F. Though Aurora spans a similar geography to Denver, Aurora’s steadily growing population is about half that of Denver with approximately 325,000 residents.
-There are more than 100 assisted living residences within 10 miles.
+There are 30 assisted living residences with memory care units within 10 miles of city center.

 Lincoln Meadows Senior Living